What is Neurontin?

 What other drugs will affect Neurontin?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking Neurontin with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using Neurontin with other drugs that make you drowsy or slow your breathing can cause dangerous side effects or death.
+Ask your doctor before using opioid medication, a sleeping pill, cold or allergy medicine, a muscle relaxer, or medicine for anxiety or seizures.